 UTHealth School of Nursing

 The UTHealth School of Nursing seeks to educate nurse clinicians and scientists, discover and translate medical advances, and model best practices in regional, national, and global clinical care.
-Show funding will provide two scholarships to students within the UTHealth School of Nursing accelerated Ph.D. program, which was created in 2010 to help produce faculty members in three years.
+Show funding provides two scholarships to students within the UTHealth School of Nursing accelerated Ph.D. program, which was created in 2010 to help produce faculty members in three years.

 Yellowstone Academy is a private, faith-based school providing a specialized academic curriculum to address the educational challenges of children living in poverty.
 The school serves students in pre-kindergarten through eighth grade and provides them with two full meals a day, uniforms, bus transportation, health screenings, physical education and extracurricular activities.